1. Home

 The Nuclear Pharmacist

-This pharmacist specializes in the preparation and handling of radio-labeled or nuclear medicines for diagnostic or treatment purposes.
+This pharmacist specializes in preparing and handling radio-labeled or nuclear medicines for diagnostic or treatment purposes.
 Special training and board certification are typically required for this niche practice area.
 Nuclear pharmacists can expect to make between $120,000 and $160,000.

 The Ambulatory Pharmacist